 Raymond Koch

-Raymond (Ray) Peter Koch was born on April 21, 1926 in Portland, Oregon, the son of Peter (Pete) and Anna Koch.
-Peter Koch emigrated from Kolb, Russia around 1912 with his parents and they settled in Portland.
+Raymond (Ray) Peter Koch was born on April 21, 1926, in Portland, Oregon, the son of Peter (Pete) and Anna Koch.
+Pete Koch emigrated with his parents from Kolb, Russia, around 1912 and settled in Portland.
 Pete married Anna Marie Hartung in 1925.
 The Hartung family emigrated from Frank, Russia.

-He met and married Donna Lee Davis in Portland, and they were married June 20, 1954.
+He met and married Donna Lee Davis in Portland, and they were married on June 20, 1954.
 After accelerated one-year courses in chemistry and biology, which he completed in eight weeks with an A in both courses, he was accepted at the University of Oregon Dental School, graduating in 1957.
-Shortly after moving to The Dalles the same year, his first child Peter was born, followed in 1960 by son Robert.
+Shortly after moving to The Dalles the same year, his first child, Peter, was born, followed in 1960 by his son Robert.

 He practiced dentistry in The Dalles for 35 years, retiring in 1992.
-He was an active member of The Dalles Yacht Club, The Elks, The Dalles Athletic Boosters, and coach for The Dalles Little League and president of Mid-Columbia Babe Ruth Baseball for many years.
-He never missed a game that his sons played, anywhere in Oregon.
+He was an active member of The Dalles Yacht Club, The Elks, The Dalles Athletic Boosters, coach for The Dalles Little League, and president of Mid-Columbia Babe Ruth Baseball for many years.
+He always attended every game that his sons played anywhere in Oregon.

-Ray's wife Donna died in 1991.
-He later married his best friend’s widow Diane Gabrielson in 1994.
-They both enjoyed watching any event that involved the grandkids, and traveled extensively, including a trip to Ray's ancestral villages in Germany.
+Ray's wife, Donna, died in 1991.
+He married his best friend’s widow, Diane Gabrielson, in 1994.
+They both enjoyed watching events involving the grandkids and traveled extensively, including a trip to Ray's ancestral villages in Germany.

 Ray's brother, Dr. Richard Koch, is another notable person with Volga German ancestry from Portland.

-He met and married Donna Lee Davis in Portland, and they were married June 20, 1954.
+He met and married Donna Lee Davis in Portland, and they were married on June 20, 1954.
 After accelerated one-year courses in chemistry and biology, which he completed in eight weeks with an A in both courses, he was accepted at the University of Oregon Dental School, graduating in 1957.
-Shortly after moving to The Dalles the same year, his first child Peter was born, followed in 1960 by son Robert.
+Shortly after moving to The Dalles the same year, his first child, Peter, was born, followed in 1960 by his son Robert.

 He practiced dentistry in The Dalles for 35 years, retiring in 1992.
-He was an active member of The Dalles Yacht Club, The Elks, The Dalles Athletic Boosters, and coach for The Dalles Little League and president of Mid-Columbia Babe Ruth Baseball for many years.
-He never missed a game that his sons played, anywhere in Oregon.
+He was an active member of The Dalles Yacht Club, The Elks, The Dalles Athletic Boosters, coach for The Dalles Little League, and president of Mid-Columbia Babe Ruth Baseball for many years.
+He always attended every game that his sons played anywhere in Oregon.

-Ray's wife Donna died in 1991.
-He later married his best friend’s widow Diane Gabrielson in 1994.
-They both enjoyed watching any event that involved the grandkids, and traveled extensively, including a trip to Ray's ancestral villages in Germany.
+Ray's wife, Donna, died in 1991.
+He married his best friend’s widow, Diane Gabrielson, in 1994.
+They both enjoyed watching events involving the grandkids and traveled extensively, including a trip to Ray's ancestral villages in Germany.

 Ray's brother, Dr. Richard Koch, is another notable person with Volga German ancestry from Portland.